 - 1. Right-click a statement or case and select Edit. - 2.
 Use the Data Type and Value (or NULL) controls to specify the type and value for each bind variable.
-After setting bind variables, you can execute a case. - (i) Setting the bind variables in a parent statement sets the bind variables in all generated cases for that statement.
+After setting bind variables, you can execute a case.

 Open an Explain Plan for a Statement or Case